 The Silk Roads

-Since 1988, UNESCO has sought to better understand the rich history and shared legacy of the Silk Roads, and the ways in which cultures have mutually influenced each other.
+Since 1988, UNESCO has sought to better understand the rich history and shared legacy of the exchanges along the Silk Roads, and the ways in which cultures have mutually influenced each other.
 In light of their role in connecting civilizations, the UNESCO Silk Roads Programme revives and extends these historic networks, bringing people together in an ongoing dialogue and fostering a mutual understanding of the diverse and often inter-related cultures that have sprung up along them.
-Conceptualised in this way, the Silk Roads are about rendering an understanding of the past in all its complexity, with these routes facilitating interactions between different people, ethnic groups and societies, and shaping contemporary cultures and identities.
+Conceptualised in this way, the Silk Roads are about rendering an understanding of the past in all its complexity, with these routes facilitating interactions between different people, ethnic groups, and societies, and shaping contemporary cultures and identities.